OpenBB-finance/openbb-docs/content/terminal/openbb-copilot.md

 To produce a chart or a table, mention the output that you want in your query.
-For example, to produce a chart of the latest stock price for Apple, you can ask OpenBB Copilot to "Create a chart of the latest stock price for Apple".
+For example, to produce a chart of the latest stock price for Apple, you can ask OpenBB Copilot to "Create a chart of the latest stock price for Apple":

 <div style={{display: 'flex', justifyContent: 'center'}}>
 <img src="https://openbb-assets.s3.amazonaws.com/docs/copilot/chart_artifact.png" alt="chart artifact openbb copilot" width="60%" height="60%" />
 </div>

-If you wanted a table instead, you can just modify your query slightly to ask for a table:
+If you want a table instead, you can just modify your query slightly to ask for a table:

 <div style={{display: 'flex', justifyContent: 'center'}}>
 <img src="https://openbb-assets.s3.amazonaws.com/docs/copilot/table_artifact.png" alt="table artifact openbb copilot" width="60%" height="60%" />
 </div>

+This behaviour works across all structured data.

 ### Converting artifacts to widgets
 Every artifact that OpenBB Copilot generates can be converted to a widget.
 To do